cdimascio/openapi-spring-webflux-validator/README.md

-# swagger-funtional-webflux
+# swagger-functional-webflux

-A friendly kotlin library used to validate API endpoints against a Swagger 2.0 specification
+A friendly kotlin library used to validate spring functional API endpoints against a Swagger 2.0 specification.
+Great with webflux functional.

+## Install

+coming soon...

 ## Usage